 BEST OPTION: Guaranteed Issue Burial Insurance

-Guaranteed issue life insurance does not require a medical exam or health questions to qualify.
+Guaranteed issue life insurance without health questions does not require a medical exam to qualify.
 Your approval is guaranteed even if you had surgery to treat your coronary artery disease.
 You just need to be a U.S. citizen between the ages of 50 to 85 to qualify.

-Guaranteed issue life insurance has a two-year waiting period that you can’t avoid.
+Life insurance guaranteed approval has a two-year waiting period that you can’t avoid.
 You will have to wait 2 years before the policy will pay for a natural cause of death.
 However, if you die from an accident during the two-year waiting period, your beneficiaries will receive your full death benefit.

 Why do you need Guaranteed Issue burial insurance if you have advanced coronary artery disease?